1

 Author: Audi Naji Khaled Al Smadi, Published Year: 2025

-Journal of Health Organization and Management,
+International Journal of Productivity and Performance Management,

 Faculty: Business